JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 • Use biotin-NHS, PEG-mannose-NHS, or Fc-tagged PEGs during the soak.

 • As proteins break apart, their free lysines and N-termini get tagged—simultaneously quenching and targeting the fragments for immunogenicity.
-• Lock the fragments into a matrix, which you may in fact cut again to get the composite fragments.
+• Lock the fragments into an acrylate matrix with adjuvant.

 1. Reinject fragments with adjuvants or pulse autologous dendritic cells (DCs) ex vivo, which are then reintroduced into the patient.
+If the fragments are locked into an acrylate matrix, then the entire matrix can be implanted.
+Or it can be fragmented again, and the composite particles injected with the adjuvant.
 2. Immune Activation:
     • The processed antigens are presented to T cells, initiating an immune response against tumor-specific epitopes.
     • Co-administered **adjuvants** enhance dendritic cell activation and antigen presentation.
 A TLR agonist (like CpG DNA, poly-IC, or MPLA) would boost innate immune activation, drawing in antigen-presenting cells.
 GM-CSF could be injected locally to recruit dendritic cells, ensuring efficient antigen pickup.